FCO/Red/docs/api/Red/Column.md

 Returns a clone using a different name

-    MyModel.map: { .col1 // "null" }

 ### method defined

 ```perl6
 method defined() returns Mu
 ```

 Do not test definedness, but returns a new Red::AST::IsDefined.
 It's used to test `IS NULL` on the given column.
-It's also used by any construction that naturally uses .defined, for example:
+It's also used by any construction that naturally uses `.defined`.